 After Maria, One Of The World's Best Bioluminescent Bays Slowly Begins To Glow Again

-On a normal night, there would be dozens of tourists gaping at the glowing sea life on Mosquito Bay, a cove named after a legendary pirate ship in Vieques, Puerto Rico.
+On a normal night, dozens of tourists would be gaping at the glowing sea life on Mosquito Bay, a cove named after a legendary pirate ship in Vieques, Puerto Rico.
 But on a night in mid-December, it's empty.
 The loudest sounds are the frogs croaking in the mangroves.

 Hurricane Maria wrecked havoc on the small island eight miles off the coast of Puerto Rico, destroying power systems, ripping apart homes and damaging its bioluminescent bay, one of the brightest in the world and a lifeline for its vital tourism industry.
 For weeks after the storm, the water was dark.